 Whether you have ten minutes or ten hours, we would love to have you participate in Disability Book Week!
 No matter what your involvement level is, there is something for everyone!

-Go to resources tab and download materials to give to your local librarian.
-Ask them to participate in Disability Book Week by setting up a display of disability inclusive books.
+Ask your local library to participate in Disability Book Week by setting up a display of disability inclusive books.

-Go to the resources tab and download a flyer as well as the letter of introduction.
-Bring those into your school and ask your school library to participate in Disability Book Week by setting up a display of disability inclusive books or asking an author with a disability to come and speak.
+Ask your school library to participate in Disability Book Week by setting up a display of disability inclusive books or requesting an author with a disability to come and speak.

 See if your mayor will officially proclaim April 23-29 as Disability Book Week in your city.
 Go to the Resources section of our website and download the proclamation template.
 Fill in your mayor's name and your city at the bottom and copy/ paste it into your mayor's online submission form for proclamations.
 It is as easy as that!